Mahmoud7Osman/rlpclib/README.md

     cvexit(MALWARE_EXIT);  // Free Malware Data Then Exit

 }</pre>
+<p>This Is How You Initialize A Malware For Further Malware Development</p>
 <p><strong>Critical: </strong>Please Always Use <strong>cvexit(MALWARE_EXIT)</strong> When You Want To Exit, Please Don't Use <strong>return</strong> Or <strong>exit()</strong></p>